-Some elements involved in the nature of the premises that can affect the crime foreseeability factor are:
+Some examples of the elements of the nature of the premises that can affect the crime foreseeability factor are:

-- Land Use: Is it a commercial office, retail business, or residence;
+1) Land Use: Is it commercial office, retail business, or residence;

 Following that logic, it seems reasonable to predict that certain types of crimes are foreseeable in certain settings because of the nature of the premises.
 For example, shopping mall parking lots should expect auto-related crimes (e.g., auto burglary, vandalism, auto theft).
 Whether these property crimes can be expected to escalate to personal assaults is another matter for debate.

-A twenty-four-hour convenience store in an urban area with a single clerk on duty should anticipate that robbery is foreseeable.
+A twenty-four-hour convenience store in an urban area with a single clerk on duty should anticipate that robbery is foreseeable at some level.
 Various conditions discussed later will help us analyze what level of foreseeability exists for robbery and other violent crimes.